advanced-ads/advanced-ads-visual-composer/readme.txt

 * Advanced Ads – Group
 * Advanced Ads – Placement

 Each of them corresponds to the according element in Advanced Ads.
-You only need to enter the ID/slug of that element to show it in the WPBakery Page Builder.
+You only need to enter the ID/slug of that element to show it in the WP Bakery Page Builder.

 All elements are also grouped into the _Ads_ tab.